awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-kms-key.md

 # AWS::KMS::Key<a name="aws-resource-kms-key"></a>

-The `AWS::KMS::Key` resource specifies a [customer master key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) \(CMK\) in AWS Key Management Service \(AWS KMS\)\.
-Authorized users can use the CMK to encrypt and decrypt small amounts of data \(up to 4096 bytes\), but they are more commonly used to generate data keys\.
-You can also use CMKs to encrypt data stored in AWS services that are [integrated with AWS KMS](http://aws.amazon.com/kms/features/#AWS_Service_Integration) or within their applications\.
+The `AWS::KMS::Key` resource specifies a symmetric [customer master key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) \(CMK\) in AWS Key Management Service \(AWS KMS\)\.
+You can use symmetric CMKs to encrypt and decrypt small amounts of data, but they are more commonly used to generate symmetric data keys and asymmetric data key pairs\.
+You can also use symmetric CMKs to encrypt data stored in AWS services that are [integrated with AWS KMS](http://aws.amazon.com/kms/features/#AWS_Service_Integration)\.
 For more information, see [What is the AWS Key Management Service?](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html) in the *AWS Key Management Service Developer Guide*\.

+**Note**
+AWS KMS does not currently support creating asymmetric CMKs with a CloudFormation template\.

 ## Syntax<a name="aws-resource-kms-key-syntax"></a>